 Sinusitis causes a stuffy nose, cough, and facial pain.
 It often follows a cold and resolves on its own within a week.
-However, if you have sinusitis symptoms that last more than a week, you need expert care from Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, at Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan.
+However, if you have sinusitis symptoms that last more than a week, you need expert care from Chad W. Mayer, DO, FAAAAI, FAAP, at Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan.
 Your prolonged symptoms may be related to underlying health issues like allergies or asthma.
 To get relief from your sinusitis, call the office or schedule an appointment online today.

 Sinusitis is inflammation of your sinuses.
 Your sinuses make up the hollow cavity behind your nose, under your cheeks, and around your eyes.